alexanno/foss4g-in-norway/FOSS4G_activity_in_Norway.md

   * Earlier initiatives - smaller seminars etc
   * 2013 - Norkart took initiative
   * 2014 - Norkart & Avinet collaborates
-  * 2015 - Motivate Students with backing from organizations
+  * 2015 - Motivate student organizations with backing from private companies and GeoForum (assocation for geomatics)

 * Hackathons / conference sessions
   * Hack4NO - use of open data sets